GadirajuSanjayvarma/DenseDepth-and-Mask-Prediction/README.md

 2. run depth for one batch
 3. save depth images of 160x160 in zipfolder
 ```
-* Here we used perspective projection which means that if foreground object is in bottom of image then we will increse its scale
+* Here we used perspective projection which means that if foreground object is in bottom of image then we will increase its scale
   because we assume that it is near to us.
  * If a foreground image is in above portion of image we are going to choose small scale since it is away from camera which is assumed by us.
  ### Example of foreground_background image